 We store and process clients’ personal data and the personal data of those data subjects shared with us by clients for the purposes of being able to provide an efficient, consistent advice service and to offer legally correct advice.
 We also store advice records containing personal data as part of our contractual obligation with clients so you can look back at previous advice given to you.
 We also have a legal obligation in some circumstances where a claim has been made or is likely to be made, to store and retain the personal data and share it with official organisations such as the tribunal service or other courts or opposing legal representatives, upon request.
 Finally, we retain and process personal data in order to assess what advice has been given and whether any legal claim is covered by us.

-We do not share any personal data with any third party organisation who would store or process your personal data in a country not deemed as having adequate safeguards.
-Some of the third parties we share your personal data with do process your personal data in the U.S, however, these third parties are all signed up to the Privacy Shield Framework which ensures their compliance with GDPR.
+We do not share any personal data with any third party organisation outside of the UK, who would store or process your personal data in a country not deemed as having adequate safeguards according to the GDPR.

 Your Rights as a Data Subject